JonathanCamargo/BlendOsim/README.md

 To install, download the repository into a zip file.  and install from Blender->Preferences.

 BlendOsim has been tested in blender from version 2.8 up to 2.92.
-If you need to use a different versions and encounter issues please submit an issue.
+If you need to use a different version and encounter issues please submit an issue.
 I will do my best to help.

 ## Getting started

-After installing and enabling the add-on, a new tab will appear at your tools panel **BlendOsim**.
+After installing and enabling the add-on, a new tab will appear at your tools panel: **BlendOsim**.

 ![Options added to the tools panel](doc/toolspanel.png)